montagejs/montagejs.org/docs/Naming-Conventions.md

 This document summarizes MontageJS-specific naming conventions and recommendations for modules, components, and CSS classes.
 Please refer to these conventions when creating MontageJS packages or contributing to the MontageJS framework.

-## Rationale
-We chose these conventions for the following reasons:

-* To reduce the effort to read and understand the markup structure of our source code.
-* To increase code usability because you can double-click each part of the code to quickly select and edit it.
-(Try it: `montage-InputRange-thumb` versus `montage_InputRange_thumb`.)
-* To avoid name collisions due to multiple selectors.

 ## Modules

 All module and package names are written in lowercase letters or numbers and delimited by dashes (for example, child-package).